aadi1405/aadi1405/README.md

 ## Hellooo, I'm Aadila! 👋

-- Masters in Engineering Management Student at Duke University
+- Masters in Engineering Management - Data Analytics & Machine Learning Student at Duke University
 - Computer Science and Engineering graduate from BITS Pilani
 - 💻 Here to have some fun with tech! #WomenInSTEM
 - Bringing in some diversity  🇮🇳 🇰🇼 🇦🇪 🇺🇸